Current and Upcoming Projects

 As the collection grows and ages, the task of maintenance grows!

 Have you seen something that doesn’t look quite right?
 Perhaps it’s broken, tagged, or a bolt may simply be missing.
-Please let us know by contacting 303-651-8924 or email the AIPP administrator to alert us.
+Please let us know by emailing the AIPP administrator to alert us.
 Thank you!

 The Safety & Justice building is showing significant signs of structural distress.
 In November 2018, City of Longmont voters approved revenue bonds to fund rehabilitation and improvements to City buildings including the Safety & Justice Center.
 Bringing the building up to current essential code requirements and extending the life span by 50 years was identified in the original bond.